prakharmrsl/easypcceo.github.io/pages/game-hosts/rust/rust.md

 When you get your server up, you can go test it out yourself and try to invite some friends so you can make sure everything’s working correctly.

 If you want to learn [how to make a Rust server for free](/game-hosts/rust/dedicated-server/), check out our guide.

+## Can Rust Be Played Offline?

+You can't play Rust offline because Steam requires authentication to prevent piracy, but that can't happen when you're offline.

 ## Rust Server Hosting Guide